SkelVSH/currency-converter/README.md

 - **React 19**: Chosen for its component-based architecture and ecosystem.
 - **TypeScript**: Provides static typing for better code quality and maintainability.
 - **Vite**: Selected for its fast build times and modern tooling.
+- **Tailwind CSS**: Utilized for styling and component composition.

 ### Code Quality Tools